 Work culture in Paris

-Expats will find that work culture in Paris is formal and hierarchical.
+Expats will find that the work culture in Paris is formal and hierarchical.
 Locals usually also place great value on physical appearances.
 While Parisians tend to see deadlines and meeting times as being flexible, expats should nonetheless try to be punctual.